 Creatinine is one of the substances that your kidneys normally eliminate from the body.
 Doctors measure the level of creatinine in the blood to check kidney function.
 High levels of creatinine may indicate that your kidney is damaged and not working properly.

 Creatinine blood tests are usually performed along with several other laboratory tests, including a blood urea nitrogen (BUN) test and a basic metabolic panel (BMP) or comprehensive metabolic panel (CMP).
 These tests are done during routine physical exams to help diagnose certain diseases and to check for any problems with your kidney function.

 Your doctor may order a creatinine blood test to assess your creatinine levels if you show signs of kidney disease.
 These symptoms include:

 - a loss of appetite

 - swelling in the face, wrists, ankles, or abdomen

 - changes in urine output and frequency

-- increase in blood pressure
+- high blood pressure

-- pyelonephritis: bacterial infection of the kidneys
+- pyelonephritis, which is a bacterial infection of the kidneys

 - chemotherapy drugs